Expo Bike Path

-The Santa Monica Air Line used the right-of-way from 1909 to 1953.
-The track was last used for freight in 1988; the county transportation agency bought the route from Southern Pacific Railroad in 1991.
+The Santa Monica Air Line used the right of way from 1909 to 1953.
+The track was last used for freight in 1988; the county transportation agency bought the route from the Southern Pacific Transportation Company in 1991.

 Rails-to-trails advocacy groups quickly began agitating for a bike route along the Exposition corridor, with one 1992 Los Angeles Times article prophetically headlined: “A Better Path: There Are 12.2 Miles of Abandoned Rail Beds That Could Be Turned Into a Trail for Bikers, Joggers and Walkers From USC to Santa Monica, but There Is Resistance.”

-Twenty years later, in 2012, the first section of the Exposition corridor bikeway opened to the public.
+Twenty years later, in 2012, the first section of the Expo Bike Path opened to the public.

-The Expo Line Bikeway connects to the Ballona Creek Bike Path (and Park to Playa Trail) at National Boulevard in Culver City.
+The Expo Bike Path connects to the Ballona Creek Bike Path (and Park to Playa Trail) at National Boulevard in Culver City.
 The connection between the two paths is at the Bike Path Bridge over Ballona Creek; the bridge originally carried the southbound lanes of National until the construction of the E Line overpass and a new four-lane National Boulevard bridge.
+Between the new and old road bridges, a historic Pacific Electric rail bridge remains intact but fenced off and unused.